GPUOpen-Tools/gpu_performance_api/docs/source/graphicscountertables.rst

     :header: "Counter Name", "Brief Description", "Availability"
     :widths: 15, 60, 25

-    "GPUTime", "Time this API call took to execute on the GPU in milliseconds.
+    "GPUTime", "Time this API command took to execute on the GPU in nanoseconds from the time the previous command reached the bottom of the pipeline (BOP) to the time this command reaches the bottom of the pipeline (BOP).
 Does not include time that draw calls are processed in parallel.", "| Vega
     | Graphics IP v8
     | Graphics IP v7
     | Graphics IP v6"
+    "ExecutionDuration", "GPU command execution duration in nanoseconds, from the time the command enters the top of the pipeline (TOP) to the time the command reaches the bottom of the pipeline (BOP).
+Does not include time that draw calls are processed in parallel.", "| Vega
+    | Graphics IP v8
+    | Graphics IP v7"
+    "ExecutionStart", "GPU command execution start time in nanoseconds.
+This is the time the command enters the top of the pipeline (TOP).", "| Vega
+    | Graphics IP v8
+    | Graphics IP v7"
+    "ExecutionEnd", "GPU command execution end time in nanoseconds.
+This is the time the command reaches the bottom of the pipeline (BOP).", "| Vega
+    | Graphics IP v8
+    | Graphics IP v7"
     "GPUBusy", "The percentage of time GPU was busy.", "| Vega
     | Graphics IP v8
     | Graphics IP v7